geertjanw/ojet-training/README.md

 In the above, look at the JS documentation, the description, variations, etc.

 2. Here is a simple ojDataGrid, a simplified version of the above references.
-Copy it below and paste it into the 'dashboard.html' file in your application:
+Copy it below and paste it into the 'dashboard.html' file in your application (make sure you are editing only files under /src directory):

 ```html #button { border: none; }
 <oj-data-grid